bgoonz/docs-collection/github/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/troubleshooting-dependabot-errors.md

 ---
 title: Troubleshooting Dependabot errors
-intro: 'Sometimes {% data variables.product.prodname_dependabot %} is unable to raise a pull request to update your dependencies.
-You can review the error and unblock {% data variables.product.prodname_dependabot %}.'
+intro: "Sometimes {% data variables.product.prodname_dependabot %} is unable to raise a pull request to update your dependencies.
+You can review the error and unblock {% data variables.product.prodname_dependabot %}."
 shortTitle: Troubleshoot errors
 redirect_from:
   - /github/managing-security-vulnerabilities/troubleshooting-github-dependabot-errors
   - /github/managing-security-vulnerabilities/troubleshooting-dependabot-errors
   - /code-security/supply-chain-security/troubleshooting-dependabot-errors
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Dependabot